Cegeka

 Cegeka is a European provider of IT solutions, services and consultancy.
 The company was founded in 1992 and has data centers in Hasselt, Belgium and Geleen, the Netherlands.
-Anno 2020 CEO Stijn Bijnens leads the company from its headquarters in Hasselt.
-In 2020, the group had 5,000 employees and achieved a consolidated turnover of 640 million euros.
+Anno 2026 CEO Koen Deryckere leads the company from its headquarters in Hasselt.
+The group has over 9,000 employees and achieved a consolidated turnover of 1.3 billion euros in 2024.